J. P. Feyereisen: Tampa Bay Rays

 On May 21, 2021, the Brewers traded Feyereisen and Drew Rasmussen to the Tampa Bay Rays in exchange for Willy Adames and Trevor Richards.
-In 2022, Feyereisen allowed one unearned run in 24 1/3 innings pitched, limiting opposing hitters to a .086 batting average against, before injuring his shoulder in June.
+He made 34 appearances for the Rays that season, with a 4–2 record and 2.45 ERA.
+In 2022, he allowed one unearned run in 24 1/3 innings pitched, limiting opposing hitters to a .086 batting average against, before injuring his shoulder in June.

-After the 2022 season, Feyereisen underwent surgery to repair the labrum and rotator cuff in his right shoulder, likely causing him to miss the beginning of the 2023 season.
-The Rays designated him for assignment on December 13.
+After the 2022 season, Feyereisen underwent surgery to repair the labrum and rotator cuff in his right shoulder and on December 13, he was designated for assignment by the Rays.